With Treatment

 Services provided:

-Valley Oaks Health is an inpatient rehabilitation facility in Delphi, IN that is located in the 46923 zip code.
-Valley Oaks Health Accepts state health insurance.
-It includes outpatient rehabilitation, intensive outpatient treatment and regular outpatient treatment.
+Valley Oaks Health is an inpatient treatment center in Delphi, Indiana that is situated in the 46923 zip code.
+Valley Oaks Health Accepts Federal funding.
+It includes regular outpatient treatment, IOT and outpatient services.

 Address: 1265 North Bradford Drive, Delphi, IN 46923 in Carroll County